 - a.
-An annual youth leader's conference.
+An annual youth leader's conference

 - b.
-Annual youth camp for students.
+Annual youth camp for students

-- National youth leader's forum for prominent and influential leaders
+- c.
+National youth leader's forum of prominent and influential leaders.

-In addition to the Louisville meeting, regional and international symposiums will be conducted throughout the year to provide resources and instruction to youth leaders.
+Regional and international symposiums are conducted throughout the year to provide resources and instruction to youth leaders.

-D. Consultation Services.
+G. Consultation Services

-The CYM, as an established authority on youth ministry will provide personalized consultation to local church and parachurch ministry.
-An extensive on site evaluation and personalized recommendation accompanies each visit.
+The CYM, as an established authority on youth ministry, will provide personalized consultation to local church and parachurch ministry.
+An extensive on-site evaluation and personalized recommendation accompanies each visit.

-E. Outreach and Youth Missions
+H. Outreach and Youth Missions

-The CYM will host outreach opportunities (i.e. Chicago, New York, LA etc.) and overseas mission trips for youth leaders and their students.
-Special emphasis will be given to the Home Mission Board and serve in cooperation of it's events and focus.
+The CYM will host outreach opportunities (i.e. Chicago, New York, LA, etc.) and overseas mission trips for youth leaders and their students.
+Special emphasis will be given to the IMB and NAMB in cooperation with their events and focus.

-F. Academic Training
+I. Academic Training